Generic Virtual Machine

 1. Domain Name Setup (Optional)

-If you’re planning to integrate Kodus with cloud-based Git providers (GitHub, GitLab, or Bitbucket), you’ll need a domain name or fixed IP address.
-This allows your server to receive webhooks for proper Code Review functionality.
+If you’re planning to integrate Kodus with cloud-based Git providers (GitHub, GitLab, or Bitbucket), you’ll need public-facing URLs for both the Kodus Web App and its API.
+This allows your server to receive webhooks for proper Code Review functionality and ensures correct application behavior.

 2. Get the Kodus Installer